- Residents of Elmhurst and surrounding communities periodically fall victim

 • Always lock all doors, even when out in your yard.

 • Do not open the door for someone you don’t know or haven’t called for service.
-Don't be trusting.
-It makes you a victim.
+Don't be too trusting; it can make you a victim.

 • Call 9-1-1 if someone you don’t know is at your door.
-This is not an inconvenience to the police; we will gladly come and check on things.
+This is not an inconvenience to the police.
+We will gladly come to check on things.

 • If you see a suspicious vehicle that appears to be surveying the area, contact 9-1-1.

 • Carry a cell phone at all times, especially when outside of your residence.